MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/live-response.md

 3. Use the built-in commands to do investigative work.
 For more information see, [Live response commands](#live-response-commands).
 4. After completing your investigation, select **Disconnect session**, then select **Confirm**.

-## Download a file in the background

 ## Live response commands

 Depending on the role that's been granted to you, you can run basic or advanced live response commands.
 User permissions are controlled by RBAC custom roles.
 For more information on role assignments see, [Create and manage roles](user-roles.md).

 ### Basic commands

-The following commands are available for user roles that's been granted the ability to run **basic** live response commands.
+The following commands are available for user roles that are granted the ability to run **basic** live response commands.
 For more information on role assignments see, [Create and manage roles](user-roles.md).

 Command | Description
 :---|:---|:---